Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Safety-Critical Learning-based Control for Mixed-Autonomy Platoons

-Moreover, due to the actuator limitations, we have the acceleration constraints as follows:
+Moreover, due to the actuator limitations, we have the acceleration constraint as follows:

 where $a_{\max}$ and $a_{\min}$ denote the maximum and minimum acceleration rates for CAVs, respectively.
-As the acceleration constraint may conflict with the CAV safety constraint, we integrate the feasibility constraint as in \cite{xiao2022sufficient} to settle this issue, written as:
+However, the acceleration constraint may conflict with the CAV safety constraint~Eq. (\ref{eq: CAV safety constraint}) and make the QP problem infeasible, which is because the CAV safety constraint is a hard constraint without a relaxation term.
+To guarantee the feasibility of the QP problem, we integrate a feasibility constraint as in \cite{xiao2022sufficient,xu2022feasibility}.
+By utilizing this approach, we enforce a sufficient condition for the feasibility via another CBF in the mixed-autonomy platoon.
+The feasibility constraint is formulated as follows: